webclinic017/Mean-Reversion-Alpaca-Paper-Trading/README.md

-# Algo Trading - Mean Reversion
+# Paper Algo Trading - Mean Reversion

 # Trade.py
 Inside this file is a base connection for Python Alpaca API